google/inspectorspacetime/README.md

 <img src="https://google.github.io/inspectorspacetime/images/Inspector_Spacetime_logo.png" width="100" alt="Inspector Spacetime logo">

 # [Inspector Spacetime][4e4c540d]
 Motion specs are a necessary part of the engineering process.
 It's often difficult and time consuming to deliver the data required to replicate motion on device.
-With Inspector Spacetime you can generate this data along side the reference quicktime, with just one click.
+With Inspector Spacetime it is possible to generate this data in the most usable formats, with just one click.

   [4e4c540d]: https://google.github.io/inspectorspacetime/ "Inspector Spacetime"